beta-decay/Fourier/README.md

 # Fourier
-**Fourier** is a golfing language created by [Stack Exchange user Beta Decay], with similarities to Brainfuck, but more advanced.
-It is still undergoing development as of August 2015.
+**Fourier** is a golfing language with a very obfuscated syntax.
+It is still undergoing development as of May 2017.

 Syntax
 ------